SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. note::

-   If you assign a value to a property within its own ``didSet`` observer, the new value that you assign will replace the one that was just set.
+   If you assign a value to a property within its own ``didSet`` observer, the new value that you assign replaces the one that was just set.

 .. assertion:: assigningANewValueInADidSetReplacesTheNewValue